 I applied for my German freelance visa after I finished my master’s degree in Germany.
 So even though I am a third-country/ non-EU national, my visa process was somewhat different from those located outside Germany.

 Based on the information shared by her and my experience with other non-EU freelancers I have put together this short guide.

 Before going further here is an important distinction between a German entry visa and a residence permit for citizens of Non-EU countries.

 Citizens of certain Non-EU nations, namely Australia, Israel, Japan, Canada, South Korea, New Zealand, and the United States may enter Germany without applying for an entry visa from their respective countries.
-These nationals can apply for a permit for living and freelancing in Germany without needing a German entry visa.
+These nationals can apply for a residence permit for living and freelancing in Germany without needing a German entry visa.

 The citizens of the rest of the world (also known as third-country nationals) need to apply for a German entry visa from their home countries.
 Once they have entered Germany they can apply for a German residence permit for freelancing as any other non-EU citizen.
 If your country is NOT on the above list, then you will have to apply for your German freelance visa from the country of your residence.